kach/nearley/docs/md/parser.md

 and to get type annotations if you wish to use nearley in a statically typed dialect of JavaScript.

+#### Typescript Preprocessor Changes

+If you have recently upgraded to a newer version of nearly, you might have run into an issue with `error TS2345` talking about a variable `missing the following properties from type 'CompiledRules': ParserStart, ParserRules` This is a result of a change in the output format of the grammar, but is very easily fixed.
+Just change the way you import the grammar from `import * as grammar from "./path/to/grammar"` to `import grammar from "./path/to/grammar"` and everything should compile nicely again.

 ### What's next?

 Now that you know how to use parsers, [learn how to add a tokenizer to speed